Transalpine Pipeline

-The Transalpine Pipeline (TAL) is a crude oil pipeline, which connects Italy, Austria and Germany.
+The Transalpine Pipeline (TAL) is a crude oil pipeline, which connects Italy, Austria, Germany and the Czech Republic.

 History

 The feasibility study of the pipeline was carried out by Bechtel in 1963.
 The pipeline was commissioned in 1967.
 This time, the construction cost around US$192 million.

+In 1972, the pipeline was the target of a Palestine terrorist attack.

+In May 2023 the Czech company MERO ČR announced a $73 million expansion to the Transalpine Pipeline that would double capacity to 8 million tons of oil to the Czech Republic, requiring 20 additional pumps and the upgrade of other equipment to pump the oil to 1,500m above sea level, over the alps, with completion scheduled for the end of 2024.
+The object being to make the Czech Republic independent of Russian oil.